Charles Dantzig

 Charles Dantzig is a French author, born in Tarbes (France) on October 7, 1961.

 Early life and career

-Charles Dantzig was born into a family of professors of medicine.
-He was of Alsatian German descent.
-He obtained the baccalauréat at the age of seventeen, and then decided to study Law.
+Charles Dantzig decided to study Law after his baccalauréat.
 Having completed a doctorate in Law from the university of Toulouse, he moved to Paris.

 A few years later, at the age of twenty-eight, he published an essay on Remy de Gourmont entitled Remy de Gourmont, Cher Vieux Daim !
 (Le Rocher, 1990), soon followed by his first collection of poems, Le chauffeur est toujours seul, to critical acclaim.